If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Raki Patterns Glitch

-While one of the effects Raki's Fractal Change skill has is applying one of the four Jamming statuses at random, the other one is changing her stats and AI patterns between four different profiles that are focused on attack, defense, speed or balanced between the three.
+While one of the possible effects of Raki's Fractal Change skill is to apply one of the four Jamming statuses at random, the other is to change her stats and AI patterns between four different profiles (focused on attack, defense, speed, or balanced between the three).
 However, in the European version, the random number range for the selection of profiles was changed from 0x3 to 0x0, leaving her stuck in her initial profile regardless of how many times she uses the skill.
-Like the previous glitch, this one is also present in the North American version but it cannot be observed due to the Fractal Change Glitch.
+Like the previous glitch, this one is also technically present in the North American version, but cannot be observed due to the Fractal Change Glitch.

 Fractal Change Glitch